-Line 18-General Business Credit
+Line 19-General Business Credit

-For each affected carryback year, enter in the column labeled "After carryback" the total of the recomputed general business credits, using Form 3800 or 8844.
+Enter in the column labeled "After carryback" for each affected carryback year the total of the recomputed general business credits, using Form 3800, 8844, or 8884.

-If an NOL carryback eliminates or reduces a general business credit in an earlier year, you may be able to carry back the released credit 1 year (3 years if the credit arose in a tax year beginning before 1998).
+If an NOL or net section 1256 contracts loss carryback eliminates or reduces a general business credit in an earlier year, you may be able to carry back the released credit 1 year (3 years if the credit arose in a tax year beginning before 1998).
 See section 39 and the instructions for Form 3800 for more details on general business credit carrybacks.